Random walk approximation for irreversible drift-diffusion process on manifold: ergodicity, unconditional stability and convergence: Introduction

 \section{Introduction}

 A general stationary (time-homogeneous) dynamical system with white noise, can be modeled by a stochastic differential equation for $\my_t\in \bR^\ell$

-where $\sigma$ is a noise matrix.
+where $\sigma$ is a noise matrix and { $B_t$ is an $\ell$-dimensional Brownian motion}.
 Denote $D:=\sigma \sigma^T\in \bR^{\ell \times \ell}$.
 For simplicity, we assume $D$ is a constant positive semi-definite matrix.
 By Ito's formula, SDE \eqref{sde-x} gives the following Fokker-Planck equation, which is the master equation for the time marginal density $\rho_t(\my)$

 In some physical systems, the drift vector field $\vec{b}=-D\nabla \varphi$ for some potential $\varphi$ representing the energy landscape.
 Then the Gibbs measure $\pi(\my)\propto e^{-\varphi(\my)}$ is the invariant measure.
 The simplest example is the Ornstein-Uhlenbeck process with $\vec{b}(\my_t)=-\gamma \my_t$ and the diffusion coefficient $\sigma= \sqrt{\eps\gamma}$.
-In this case, \eqref{sde-x} is called Langevin dynamics and the corresponding Fokker-Planck equation has a gradient flow structure; see \eqref{KL}.
-In this Langevin dynamics case, the Markov process defined by \eqref{sde-x} is reversible\footnote{In some physics literature, it is referred as microscopic reversibility \cite{Onsager}.}, i.e., if taking $\pi$ as initial density, the time-reversed process has the same law as that of the forward process.
+In this case, \eqref{sde-x} is called Langevin dynamics, and the corresponding Fokker-Planck equation has a gradient flow structure; see \eqref{KL}.
+In this Langevin dynamics case, the Markov process defined by \eqref{sde-x} is reversible\footnote{In some physics literature, it is referred as microscopic reversibility \cite{Onsager}.}, i.e., if we take $\pi$ as the initial density, the time-reversed process has the same law as that of the forward process.
 Equivalently, the invariant measure satisfies the detailed balance condition